 Much like Busan’s Gamcheon Culture Village, the village has more impoverished origins.
-Generally, those workers who could not afford houses in the flatter, more central parts of Seoul lived in places like Ihwa, located along hills and at the bases of mountains.
-In Ihwa, it was most textile factory workers.
-Even as Seoul industrialized quickly, the village stayed more or less the same, leading to plans for demolition after the nineties.
+Generally, those workers who could not afford houses in the flatter, more central parts of Seoul lived in places like Ihwa.
+This was most textile factory workers.
+Even as Seoul industrialized, the village stayed more or less the same.
+This lead to plans for demolition after the nineties.

-Interestingly enough (and God bless whoever had this fantastic idea because I cannot imagine it was agreed upon without a ton of resistance), instead of demolition in 2006, Seoul decided to commission a bunch of artists to create different installations with the theme of “Mix, Connect, and Get Together.”
-They overall created about sixty-four.
-After this first round brought on too much clutter and trash from tourists and subsequently complaints from the residents, the city destroyed many of the murals, presumably finding the art project a failure.
+Interestingly enough, instead of demolition in 2006, Seoul decided to commission a bunch of artists to create different installations with the theme of “Mix, Connect, and Get Together.”
+They created about sixty-four in all.
+However, this first round brought on too much clutter and trash from tourists and subsequently complaints from the residents The city wound up destroying many of the murals, presumably finding the art project a failure.

-The place is still very much off the beaten path for Seoul and Korea visitors, although I can see it growing more popular in the future.
-Often times my Korean friends have not heard of it let alone any of my friends visiting from abroad for the first time.
-But just as I found Gamcheon to be utterly charming, I find Ihwa Mural Village to be wonderfully sweet and a lovely escape from the bustling city.
+The place is still very much off the beaten path for Seoul and Korea visitors.
+Although I can see it growing more popular in the future.
+Often times my Korean friends have not heard of it let alone any of my friends visiting from abroad.
+But just as I found Gamcheon to be utterly charming, I find Ihwa Mural Village to be wonderfully sweet escape from the bustling city.
 Also, you know, it is used in quite a few drama filmings so, if you’re a K-drama fan, you might recognize some of the art!

 How to Get to Ihwa Mural Village

 - Get off at Hyehwa Station on Line 4, Exit 2.

 - Walk towards Marronier Park and then take a left after you pass it.

 - Walk straight towards Naksan Park until you come across the murals.